jgslp/30-days-of-javascript/day-03/README.md

 not enter a number, an error message would print to the console using if (typeof variable !== 'number'); however this printed every time no matter whether I entered a number or not.
 So, I just left it out for now.

-- I was pleased to have completed the final exercise without googling; however I am sure there is a much more efficient way.
+- I was pleased to have completed the final exercise without googling; however I am sure there is a much more efficient way to do it.